 Q. What if I'm unable to make the monthly contribution, or I'm late?

 A. Members are asked to send their Monthly Share Amount by the 5th day of the month.
 If the full Monthly Share Amount is not received by the 15th of the month, the Sharing Membership becomes inactive.
 If your Sharing Membership is inactive for less than 60 days, you can reactivate.
 Simply contribute a Monthly Share Amount for each month that your membership was inactive!
 But remember, medical expenses that occur when your membership is inactive are not eligible for health sharing.
 For more information, see Sharing Guidelines.

 Q. What do I say to my doctor or at the hospital when I need medical care?

 A. Simply explain to any doctor or hospital that you are self-pay, but you are part of a community of people who have pledged to share your expenses called Freedom HealthShare.
-We advise using the PPO approved hospitals and providers but you can use any provider just make sure that provider accepts Freedom HealthShare's allowed amount otherwise you may be liable for a balance bill.
+We advise using the PPO (if provided) approved hospitals and providers but you can use any provider just make sure that provider accepts Freedom HealthShare's allowed amount otherwise you may be liable for a balance bill.
 Show them your membership card and explain that your bills should be sent either electronically or by mail as directed on your Membership card.

 Q. How does my doctor or hospital get paid?